Uche Ikpeazu

 A former Reading Academy player, he joined Watford in 2013.
-He spent three years with the club without making a first team appearance, and instead played on loan at Crewe Alexandra, Doncaster Rovers, Port Vale, and Blackpool.
+He spent three years with the club without making a first-team appearance.
+Instead, he played on loan at Crewe Alexandra, Doncaster Rovers, Port Vale, and Blackpool.
 He signed with Cambridge United in August 2016 and spent two seasons with the club before signing with Heart of Midlothian in April 2018.
 He played for Hearts as they lost the 2019 Scottish Cup final.
-He returned to England to sign with Wycombe Wanderers in August 2020 and then was sold on to Middlesbrough 11 months later.
+He returned to England to sign with Wycombe Wanderers in August 2020 and was then sold on to Middlesbrough 11 months later.
 He joined Cardiff City on loan in January 2022.
 He joined Turkish club Konyaspor in August 2022.
+In October 2023, he signed a contract with Port Vale to run until the end of the 2023–24 season.
+He returned to Scotland with St Johnstone in May 2024.